blankor1/GAN-and-VAE-implementation/README.md

 # GAN-and-VAE-implementation

-My code of GAN and VAE implementation will be posted here after December 12, 2020.

 This is a Machine Learning project.
 The GAN and VAE network are built and tested using python3 and Pytorch.
 I trained them on MNIST handwritten digits images dataset.

 This code has been run on the Google cloud server Colaboratory and can generate handwritten digits images successfully.